Great Hall of Washington History

 A Window to the Past

-Washington: My Home recently opened in the Great Hall - offering personal narratives about immigration and migration to our state; engaging hands-on displays and numerous unique artifacts pull visitors into the experiences of diverse people who have made Washington their home.
+Washington: My Home is the newest exhibition in the Great Hall - offering personal narratives about immigration and migration to our state; engaging hands-on displays and numerous unique artifacts pull visitors into the experiences of diverse people who have made Washington their home.

 Experience the development of Washington State through large dioramas, interactive displays, and video in the Petroglyph Theater.
 Explore more on the museum's 5th floor where you can see Ezra Meeker's actual oxen, Dave and Dandy, who greet thousands of school children every year as they investigate in the History Lab.